Human Rights

 Basic Stance on Human Rights

 Since our founding, the Daifuku Group has faced the changing needs and challenges of society in the spirit of our company creed: Hini Arata.
-Our management philosophy, “Automation that Inspires,” expresses our resolve to use materials handling-based technology that moves things to help foster a society in which people can live richer lives.
-Furthermore, we declare our commitment to respecting human rights in our management philosophy and Group Code of Conduct, and strive to create an environment where each and every employee can maximize their potential.
+Our management philosophy, “Automation that Inspires,” expresses our resolve to use material handling-based technology that moves things to help foster a society in which people can live richer lives.
+Furthermore, we declare our commitment to respecting human rights in our management philosophy and Group Code of Conduct and strive to create an environment where each and every employee can maximize their potential.
 We recognize that respect for human rights is one of our most important responsibilities in terms of the sustainable growth of our business and organization, and we will fulfill this responsibility by minimizing any possible negative impact on human rights occurring through our business activities.
-This policy sets out the Group's approach to human rights in the course of its business activities, and applies to all officers and employees of the Group.
+This policy sets out the Group's approach to human rights in the course of its business activities and applies to all officers and employees of the Group.
 We expect our business partners, including those in our supply chain, to understand this policy and put it into practice, and we will work together with them to promote respect for human rights.
 To achieve this, we have established an internal system in which the president and CEO of Daifuku Co., Ltd. bears responsibility for human rights, and will carry out ongoing efforts.

 Please refer to the following PDFs for details about the Daifuku Group Human Rights Policy (six languages).